-In 2017, Hyundai Xcent has been given a new facelift which brings in a fresh exterior look and a new interior as well.
-The twists and touches in the models are welcomed with positive remarks.
-On the following part, IndianAuto.com will give you the detailed review of Hyundai Xcent 2018 in India.
+In 2017, the Hyundai Xcent was given a facelift that brought in a refreshed exterior look and a new interior as well.
+The tweaks in the model have been welcomed by the car buying lot.
+Here, IndianAuto.com gives you a detailed review of Hyundai Xcent 2018 in India.

 Hyundai Xcent - CNG Prime